ratsakatika/camera-traps/README.md

 The system will process photos sent from a 4G-enabled camera trap and send alerts directly to your mobile phone.

-To get started, you will need at lest one 4G-enabled camera trap, a dedicated email address, a Telegram account and some basic python skills.
+To get started, you will need at least one 4G-enabled camera trap, a dedicated email address, a Telegram account and some basic python skills.

 If you don't have these - or you just want to test the system on your laptop - run the [Example Tutorial](#-example-tutorial).